MicroServicesAIOps/HelloWorld-gokit/README.md

 ```
 docker-compose up -d
 ```

+# Check

+You can check the health of the service via http://IP:8888/health

 # Test

-You can now access the service via http://IP:8888/?name=abc
+You can now access the service via http://IP:8888/hello?name=abc

 # Cleaning up